ElideZavala/NodeJs/README.md

 $ npm start
 ```
 ## About Bugs
-This project is still in modification, repair and improvement, if you want to help me, you can send me a message to the email zavalavinagreelide@gmail.com.
+This project is still in modification, repair and improvement, if you want to help me, you can send me a message to the email zavalavinagreelide@gmail.comb.
 Thank you!
 ## Acknowledgement

 **This project is part of the online course I've taken at Udemy.
 Thanks to Jonas Schmedtmann for creating this course!
 Link to the course: [Node.js, Express, MongoDB & More: The Complete Bootcamp 2022](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/)**